mabdinur/starterprojectspring/README_FULL.md

 @TraceMethod fields:
 - String: name
-- Boolean: isEvent (if true, creates event using method signature and adds it to a span)
+- Boolean: isEvent

 ### @TraceClass

-This annotation wraps calls to a class of public methods in a span.
-You can configure whether to include the name of methods in the span or log the method call as an event.
+This annotation wraps all methods in a class in a span.
+You can configure whether to include the name of methods in the span or whether to log the method call as an event.

 Example Usage: